Materials and Content to Learn German for Free

 Full A1 learning package

-How to use free german materials effectively?
+How to use free german lessons effectively?

 A1 Grammar practice - The definitive articles

-How can I learn German grammar for free?
+How can I learn German for free?

 If you asked yourself this question you are at the right place.

-Download our grammer learning material for free.
+Download our grammar learning material for free.

 A1 Grammar practice - The Dative Case